Maximum entropy states of collisionless positron-electron plasma in a dipole magnetic field: Numerical computation of spatial densities and electrostatic potential

 \subsection{$\mu$ Equilibrium}

 Consider the positron-electron plasma equilibrium \eqref{fpfe} arising from conservation of total magnetic moments $M_p,M_e$.
 We shall refer to such equilibrium as a $\mu$ equilibrium.
 The condition for a $\mu$ equilibrium to hold is that the time scale of the electromagnetic fluctuations driving the system toward the relaxed state is longer than the time scale of cyclotron dynamics as described by equation \eqref{tftc}.
 In practice, this means that the term $q\Phi$ occurring within the Hamiltonians $H_p,H_e$ evolves over long time scales compared to the cyclotron time scale.
-This ensures that the constancy of the first adiabatic invariant $\mu$ is not broken unless particles collide.
-During such Coulomb collisions, it is the total magnetic moment of the interacting particles that is preserved.
+This ensures that the constancy of the first adiabatic invariant $\mu$ is not broken.

 For the system under consideration, the cyclotron frequency $\omega_c$ is

 where the typical value $B\sim 0.1\,T$ has been used.
 Denoting with $\omega_f=2\pi/T_f$ the frequency of electromagnetic fluctuations, the condition \eqref{tftc} can therefore be written as